factor10/intent/README.md

 ## Contributing

-Until we are satisified with design of Intent and how tests are strucuted, we are not accepting contributions.
+Until we are satisified with design of Intent and how tests are structured, we are not accepting any contributions.

 ## License